 Trends or areas experiencing rapid changes with respect to the previous year

-With about 3 600 applications each, the number of applications of these three important technical areas are so similar that they can actually be regarded as equally important.
+With about 3,700 applications each, the number of applications of these three important technical areas are so similar that they can actually be regarded as equally important.
 Consequently, it is not relevant that the IPC areas Measuring, testing and Basic electronic elements have changed positions.

 The following areas, which have retained their positions for a long time, are also interesting: